Xomega-Net/Xomega.Docs/docs/framework/services/errors.md

 The standard way to manage and access resources in .Net is through the `ResourceManager` class, which is constructed for a specific set of resources bundled with the assembly.
 It allows you to retrieve any resource by a string name (key) using a `GetObject` method, or to also get any string resource using a `GetString` method.

-The problem with this approach is that some resources may be defined in the framework libraries or in common shared libraries, while others may be in specific projects.
-So, any place where you need to get a localized string, you may need to look it up in multiple resource sets like those.
+The problem with this approach is that some resources may be defined in the framework libraries or common shared libraries, while others may be in specific projects.
+So, in any place where you need to get a localized string, you may need to look it up in multiple resource sets like those.

 Moreover, if you want to override a common localized string defined in the framework library, your code would need to check a resource set for the more specific project first before checking the common resource sets.

-To address these issues Xomega Framework provides a simple class `CompositeResourceManager` that extends the `ResourceManager` class, and is constructed from an *ordered array* of other resource managers.
-Whenever you look up a resource from such a composite resource manager, it will walk the list of its inner resource managers, and will return the value from the first one that has that resource.
+To address these issues Xomega Framework provides a simple class `CompositeResourceManager` that extends the `ResourceManager` class and is constructed from an *ordered array* of other resource managers.
+Whenever you look up a resource from such a composite resource manager, it will walk the list of its inner resource managers and will return the value from the first one that has that resource.

 If during the construction you pass more specific resource managers first, and the framework resources last, then you will be able to override any common or framework resources in your more specific projects.
 You can also pass a composite resource manager to another composite resource manager, which would create a hierarchy of resources.